-Probably the best known, most famous and most cited word about wine.
-The original was written in ancient Greek, because he becomes the Greek lyricist Alkäus (* 630 BC) from the Greek island Lesbos attributed and means "in the wine is truth" .
-This is to say that under the influence of alcohol, far more than in a fasted state, one is willing to tell the truth or, better expressed, is willing to give in openly to his feelings.
-The phrase was also often used in the context of "in aqua sanitas", which means "in the water is the health".
+Probably the best known, most famous and most quoted saying about wine.
+The original was written in ancient Greek, however, because he became the Greek poet Alkäus (* 630 BC) from the Greek island Lesbos attributed and means "there is truth in wine" .
+This is to say that under the influence of alcohol, one is far more willing to tell the truth than in a sober state, or better said, willing to indulge your feelings openly.
+The phrase was often used in connection with "in aqua sanitas", which means "health lies in water".

-Used and thus became known the saying of many mental sizes.
+The saying was used and thus known by many great people.
 These included the Greek philosophers and poets Theognis (around 600 BC), Aeschylus (525-456 BC), Plato (427-347 BC) and Theocritus (300-260 BC) , as well as in the most famous Latin version the two Roman authors Horace (65-8 BC) and Pliny the Elder (23-79).
-A well-known, often quoted dispute in the drama "Wallenstein - Piccolomini" by Friedrich von Schiller (1759-1805) also describes this phenomenon: (Terzky) The wine speaks from it!
-Do not listen to him, I ask you.
-(Isolani) The wine does not invent anything, it just chatters it out.
+A well-known, often cited dispute in the drama "Wallenstein - Piccolomini" by Friedrich von Schiller (1759-1805) also describes this phenomenon: (Terzky) The wine speaks from it!
+Don't hear him, I'm asking you.
+(Isolani) Wine doesn't invent anything, it just talks it out.

-Objectively speaking, the truth thing is nonsense.
-Nobody says the truth because he drank wine or enjoyed alcohol.
-It is much more correct that the inhibition threshold decreases with increasing drunkenness.
-So you say things that you would never say in a sober state.
-And they do not have to be true for a long time.
-The "truth" refers to someone under the influence of alcohol saying what he thinks.
-The Canadian physician William Osler (1849-1919) remarked aptly: Alcohol does not make people do things better, but they are less ashamed to do things badly .
+Viewed objectively, the truth is nonsense.
+Nobody tells the truth because he drank wine or enjoyed alcohol.
+It is much more correct that the inhibition threshold decreases with increasing level of intoxication.
+So you say things that you would never say when sober.
+And that doesn't mean they have to be true.
+The "truth" refers to someone saying what they think while under the influence of alcohol.
+Canadian physician William Osler (1849-1919) aptly remarked that alcohol does not make people do things better, they are less ashamed of doing things badly .

-Under the influence of alcohol, you will not become another human.
-The Swiss journalist Peter Rüedi has described this brilliantly: Alcohol is the drug of individuality.
-He boosts her, but he does not remake her.
-He brings a hollow head for babbling, roaring, stammering, brooding, sleeping.
-He brings a brilliant head to sparkle, to swarm, to howl, to laugh, to silence.
-Alcohol ignites only what is in a brain of combustible matter .
-See also below Bauernregeln.
-Customs. toasts and Quotes,
+You don't become another person under the influence of alcohol.
+The Swiss journalist Peter Rüedi described it brilliantly: alcohol is the drug of individuality.
+He increases it, but he does not create it anew.
+He makes a hollow head chatter, roar, stammer, brood, sleep.
+He makes a brilliant head sparkle, rave, howl, laugh, silence.
+Alcohol only ignites what is present in a brain as a combustible substance .
+See also under Bauernregeln. regional customs. toasts and Quotes,